 Are you taking advantage of the best interest rates available?

-With the recent decrease in the Cash Rate by the Reserve Bank for the first time since August 2016, is your loan interest rate the best available?
+With the recent decrease in the Cash Rate by the Reserve Bank for the first time since August 2016, are your loan interest rates the best available?

 The Australian mortgage market has been constantly changing, impacted by the Banking Royal Commission and other regulatory interventions.
 This in turn has seen interest rates moving all over the place during the last 12 months.